 Vehicle Sunroof

 In fact, the roof is built to leak, albeit in a controlled fashion.
-They’re equipped with drainage tubes that carry excess water from the roof, down and then off your vehicle.
+They’re equipped with drainage tubes that carry excess water from the roof, down, and then off your vehicle.

+The drain tube holes are usually located underneath the sunroof itself in a visible metal frame (the “sunroof tray”).
 If the tubes become clogged, fluid will drain through the sunroof rather than away from it.
-It could drip down your roof to your dome light, front seats or carpeting.
+It could drip down your roof to your dome light, front seats, or carpeting.

-Find the entrances and exits to your drainage tubes.
+To check this, find the entrances and exits to your drainage tubes.
 The holes are usually located underneath the roof itself.
 If you open it all the way, you should be able to see them.

 Exit portals might be in the driver’s side door jamb or somewhere underneath your vehicle.
 This information can be found in your car’s owner manual.

-How Can You Fix it?
+How Can You Fix It?

 You can use an air compressor to clear out whatever is clogging the tube.
 You may also have to get a flexible wire for thorough cleaning if there’s a lot of dirt.